Prepping a washing machine for a move

 We recommend starting the process a few weeks ahead of time.
 That way, if you need to order parts, or if you have problems finding the owner's manual, you'll still have plenty of time to prepare it properly.

 Speaking of owner's manual, the first thing you should do is consultant it and read the manufacturer's recommendations for moving.
 If you don't have the owner's manual, you should be able to Google the brand, model and “owner’s manual.”
 For example, you might search for “Samsung WF520ABW/XAA owner’s manual” to find one online.
 If you still can’t find it, Manuals Online is a good resource.
 If that doesn't work, a local appliance repair person may be able to order one for you.

 Moving a Washer: Step-by-step How-to

-For both top loader washing machines and front-loaders, follow the same directions (always consult the owner’s manual).
+For both top loader washing machines and front-loaders, follow the same directions (unless the owner's manual instructs otherwise):

 - Clean the washing machine.
 Run the empty machine through a normal wash cycle on hot.
 Instead of using detergent, use bleach or white vinegar.
 This cleans the drum and drain lines of detergent residue.
 Now, leave the lid open for 24 hours to allow it to dry.

 - Shut off water supply.
 You should be able to do this by turning the hot and cold water supply valves clockwise.
 They are located behind the washing machine.

 - Turn off power to the washing machine.
 You’ll do this from your home’s electrical panel.

 - Unplug the washing machine.